mehdizalyaul/task-manager-frontend/README.md

-# Trello clone
+# Task Manager Frontend

-This project is a simple Trello clone template build with React, React Context API, SCSS, and DnD Kit.
+This project is a simple task manager clone template build with React, React Context API, CSS, and DnD Kit.

 ## Setup